TyroneKisienya/alx-airbnb-database/database-adv-script/README.md

 - ##### booking table
 - ##### review table

-### How to work it out follows; Practical example is to retrieve how users with their booked listings
+### How to work it out follows; Practical example is to retrieve how users with their booked listings and perhaps reviews if need be.

 ## The question - Retrieve all bookings with their respective booking individuals.

 ### This query acts like AND in programming.
 Both sides must meet the criteria in order to be returned.
 What do I mean.
 A booking will be returned with a user alongside it.
 Your name will not be returned in the data that has been pulled by a DBA (Database Administrator) if you have not booked a listing.
 P.s Any listing not booked will be jumped by this instruction.

 - ### give me the booked spaces with the respective occupants.

+## The question - Retrieve all properties with or without reviews.

+### This query acts like OR in programming. - Either of the criteria should be met in order to satisfy this particular instrution.
+Very practical.
+How do we go about it then?
+This particular query can be used to show the listings that get most frequented, least frequented, need improvement, maitain the form and more.
+This is for Data analysis and security purposes.